 Buying a guitar is the first step to start learning to play on the instrument.
-And it’s the most important, because without a guitar, it’s hard– almost impossible– to actually learning playing the guitar.
+And it’s the most important, because without a guitar, it’s hard – impossible, actually – to actually learn playing the guitar.
 But what if you don’t have the money to buy one?

 DUN-DUN-DUN!
 A hard question, no?